The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Although there seems to be only a slight nuance between “driving under the influence” (DUI) and “driving while intoxicated” (DWI), they are not the same thing in states that recognize both violations.
-To further complicate matters, some states nix the terms DUI and DWI entirely and instead use acronyms of their own choosing.
-To help you make sense of your state’s alcohol and drug traffic laws, Bankrate’s insurance editorial team breaks down the differences between DWI and DUI charges and illustrates how your car insurance could be impacted if you’re convicted of driving while impaired.
+It can be confusing to determine the difference between a DUI and DWI, but they are not the same thing in states that recognize both violations.
+What is DWI?
+It stands for “driving while intoxicated,” while DUI is shorthand for “driving under the influence.”
+To help you make sense of your state’s alcohol and drug traffic laws, Bankrate’s insurance editorial team breaks down the differences between DWI vs DUI charges and illustrates how your car insurance could be impacted if you’re convicted of driving while impaired.

 Defining DUI vs. DWI

-DUIs and DWIs have slightly different meanings: A DUI refers to driving under the influence, while a DWI means driving while intoxicated or impaired.
+When both DWI and DUI are used by a particular state, the DWI may be a more serious charge.
+Then what is DUI?
 With a DUI, the charge could mean that the driver was driving under the influence of alcohol or drugs.
 It’s important to note that the drugs do not need to be illicit.
-Prescription drugs and over-the-counter drugs can also lead to a DUI charge if the person becomes impaired as a result of taking them.
+Prescription drugs and over-the-counter medications can also lead to a DUI charge if the person becomes impaired as a result of taking them.
+A DUI may even apply if the driver’s blood alcohol concentration (BAC) is below the legal limit, but they are still impaired.

 Whether you’re charged with a DUI or a DWI, the charge only arises in a situation where a law enforcement officer proves you were too impaired to drive.